Overview

 Iron has several important functions in the body, including red blood cell synthesis, oxygen transportation, and DNA synthesis and repair.
 Iron levels in the body need to be tightly regulated because low levels can cause iron-deficiency anaemia while high levels can lead to toxicity.1

 Iron is absorbed from food in the intestines, and is then transported to different regions in the body, for example, to the bone marrow for making red blood cells.
-The body will regulate iron absorption such that when there is sufficient iron in the body, less iron will be taken up.
+The body regulates iron absorption such as when there is sufficient iron in the body, less iron will be taken up.
 Iron is also recycled from red blood cells that are broken down at the end of their lifespan.

 Up to 70% of the iron in our body is located in haemoglobin, a component in red blood cells that makes blood appear red.
 Haemoglobin is made up of 4 protein chains, each chain consists of 1 iron-containing heme group which can bind to oxygen and facilitate oxygen transportation.
 Iron binds to oxygen and is oxidised from soluble ferrous ion (Fe2+) to insoluble ferric ion (Fe3+).
 Oxygen can then be transported around the body and dissociates from the haemoglobin to provide body tissues with oxygen.

-Iron is also an essential element found in several enzymes involved in DNA synthesis and repair.
+Iron is also essential in several enzymes involved in DNA synthesis and repair.
 For example, iron is present in replicative DNA polymerases which replicate DNA, and in DNA helicases which help unwind the DNA double helix for replication and reparation.2

 Symptoms of low iron levels

 Normal serum iron levels for adults should be in the range of 60 to 170 μg/dL.
-An iron level <56 μg/dL is associated with an iron deficiency which is the most common cause of anaemia (reference regarding these numbers).
+An iron level <56 μg/dL is associated with an iron deficiency which is the most common cause of anaemia.

 You may experience the following symptoms if you have iron deficiency: